 About the PSI Course

-We meet Tuesdays from 6:00-8:00 p.m.
-(February-May) for a lecture series and to learn about ongoing research projects conducted by scientists at Oregon Health & Science University.
+We meet for two hours on Wednesdays (February-May) for a lecture series and to learn about ongoing research projects conducted by scientists at Oregon Health & Science University.
 Each student will be mentored by a researcher.
-Each student gains firsthand knowledge of research methods, and, with their mentor's help, will present a published research article in journal club format and develop their own research proposal.
+Each student gains firsthand knowledge of research methods, and, with their mentor's help, will present a published research article in a journal club format and develop their own research proposal.
 The program requires regular attendance and significant time commitment outside of class for homework and research proposal development.
 Students may elect to do laboratory or clinical research over the summer.
 PSI was developed and is offered by the program directors on a voluntary basis.
 Research faculty volunteer their time and resources to mentor PSI students.
 We work closely with local high school officials to reach out to students interested in science and medical research and to arrange for high school credit earned by participating in the class.

 The class will continue completely virtually.
 Guest lectures will still be available.
 However, there may be more recorded lectures to watch followed by a discussion and a question/answer session with the presenter.

-There is no guarantee for summer internship given the pandemic.
+Given the pandemic, there is no guarantee for a summer internship

-As always the internship phase is only for students successfully completing the course.
-There is not guarantee that students will be allowed to act as volunteers in labs at OHSU.
-We have had a few motivated students complete their summer internship virtually and found similar satisfaction to completing the research in person.
+As always, the internship phase is only for students successfully completing the course.
+There is no guarantee that students will be allowed to act as volunteers in labs at OHSU as part of the Summer Internship aspect of the course.
+We have had a few motivated students complete their summer internships virtually and found similar satisfaction as completing the research in person.
 Our goal is to work with mentors to make internships this summer remote as needed.